An easy hike to a hidden historic site.

 - About 12 minutes’ walk from your car, the trail heads gently uphill and narrows, turning L through an intimate alley of young pines and hemlocks growing in the right-of-way.
 Their foliage muffles sound and you feel deliciously a part of the forest, privy to its secrets.

-- Soon, the trail leads down into a little valley.
+- The trail soon leads down into a little valley.
 Look for tracks of bounding snowshoe hare.
 Scattered on the snow might be spruce and fir tips, nibbled off by porcupine or red squirrels.

 - At an opening, look for a big boulder at R and a flagged, striped maple just beyond.
 The maple bears wounds from moose and deer rubbing their antlers against its bark.